Bloor St Update

 OR

 • NEW DATE!
-Saturday May 4th 10:00 am to 12:00 noon at Dixie Road and Bloor Street.
-High Point Mall.
+Saturday June 1st 10:30 am to 1:30 noon at Dixie Road and Burnhamthorpe.
+(Park at Library or Rockwood Mall.)

 • We are looking for volunteers to help with the petitions by canvassing their street or buildings.